Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

 provided.

-The scope covered in this document applies only to what directly relates to the DMT functionalities and it focuses on the migration from nondeterministic to deterministic (DIP3) masternodes.
+The scope covered in this document applies only to what directly relates to the DMT functionalities, and it focuses on the migration from nondeterministic to deterministic (DIP3) masternodes.
 To get familiar with a broader context in this matter, read the following document:
 [Dash 0.13 Upgrade Procedure](https://docs.dash.org/en/stable/masternodes/dip3-upgrade.html#masternode-registration-from-dmt),
 which I highly recommend.

-It's worth noting here, that this process can be performed completely independently from DMT (using the Dash Core wallet), however, the inclusion of this function in DMT is aimed at the maximum facilitation of this process.
+It's worth noting here, that this process can be performed completely independently of DMT (using the Dash Core wallet), however, the inclusion of this function in DMT is aimed at the maximum facilitation of this process.